ramosgonzmarc/chiptube/README.md

 The last of these steps is carried out through an auxiliary script named sample_processing, which itself does as follows for every sample:

-Parameters are loaded -> Sample quality control -> Mapping to the reference genome -> Conversion of sam into sorted bam -> A blackboard is created to check whether both the input and chip files for a given sample are finished -> Peak calling
+Parameters are loaded -> Sample quality control -> Mapping to the reference genome -> Conversion of sam into sorted bam -> Peak calling

 Next, a message is written on a blackboard file for every processed sample.
 When the number of messages equals that of samples, further steps are followed: